mnikic/minis/README.md

-iminis
+minis

 Tiny redis clone in C

-This is my attempt to play around with plain C and recreate a tiny slice of redis.
-It mostly from the https://build-your-own.org/redis/, except that is all written in C++ over there and i instead wrote everything in pure C, this required changes and writing some utilities that are otherwise readily available in C++.
-I have also swapped out the usage of syscall POLL for EPOLL for networking.
-That required some changes as well.
+This project was initially inspired by the concepts in the https://build-your-own.org/redis/ guide.
+However, it has evolved significatly into an implementation written entirely in pure C, diverging significantly through key architectural changes: swapping the networking foundation from poll to epoll for better non-blocking performance, implementing manual network byte order handling, and developing custom testing and build systems with full ASan/TSan/UBSan support.

 Design Notes: Why TSan?

-Although the main network processing uses a single-threaded, non-blocking I/O event loop (EPOLL), the server uses a dedicated thread pool (thread_pool.c) to offload operations that might otherwise block the main thread, such as disk persistence or heavy computation.
+Although the main network processing uses a single-threaded, non-blocking I/O event loop (EPOLL), the server uses a dedicated thread pool (thread_pool.c) to offload operations that might otherwise block the main thread, such as expiry of large objects or other  heavy computation.

 Because the application is fundamentally multi-threaded, running TSan is crucial to guarantee that all data structures shared between the main event loop and the background worker threads are correctly synchronized and free of data races.